CMLReplan/portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
-This project showcases my work and skills in web development, particularly using React.
+This project showcases my work and skills in software and web development.

 ## Features
 - Responsive design